RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/templates.md

 - **Clone existing PVC** (creates PVC)
 - **Import via Registry** (creates PVC)

 In this exercise, we will use the **Import Via URL** method to import a CentOS Stream 8 qcow2 disk image from our internal http server.
 Whilst we've done this before with the CLI, this time we will use the OpenShift web console to designate an image and in the background a new PVC will be created and CDI will be used to import the disk image into the newly created PVC.
-Due to current limitations in this bookbag, the virtualization tab doesn't show up in the console tab; we will therefore have to use the full Openshift console you received the link and credentials for in the lab creation email.
+Due to current limitations in this bookbag, the virtualization tab doesn't show up in the console tab; we will therefore have to use the full Openshift console: %cnvlab-console-url%.

 The new PVC will then be set as the boot source of the selected CentOS 8 template and then cloned for each new virtual machine created using that template.

+1. In the upper-left part of the console, select the **openshift-virtualization-os-images** project as shown below.
+If the project is not shown, enable **Show default projects**:

-1. Select the **openshift-virtualization-os-images** project, then go to **Storage** side menu and create a **PersistentVolumeClaim** using the Form
+3. then go to **Storage** side menu and create a **PersistentVolumeClaim** using the Form
-2. Select **Edit YAML** and enter the following informations :
+4. Select **Edit YAML** and enter the following informations :
 ```copy
 apiVersion: v1
 kind: PersistentVolumeClaim